ianharrigan/hxArduino/README.md

-### NOTE: im in the process of rewriting the generated to make MUCH nicer output c++, basic GC (auto pointers), etc, etc - so far seems to be working nicely!
+### NOTE: im in the process of rewriting the generator to make MUCH nicer output c++, basic GC (auto pointers), etc, etc - so far seems to be working nicely!
 Stay tuned!!

 # hxArduino